-- Competence in the basic skills of belaying, harness fitting and tying on; and - 5 indoor and/or 5 outdoor climbing sessions logged in DLOG.
-There is no personal climbing requirement for these sessions; you can have just belayed, but it is useful to have experience of climbing e.g. bottom roping or top roping.

-- can put on a harness and fit it safely - can tie into a harness correctly using either a rethreaded figure of eight knot with a minimum 10cm tail or a bowline (single or double) with a stopper knot - can belay, lower and secure a falling climbing safely using a belay device - can check that their climbing partner has put on their harness and tied in properly
+- Competence1 in the basic skills of belaying, harness fitting and tying on; and - 5 indoor and/or 5 outdoor climbing sessions2 logged in DLOG.
+There is no personal climbing requirement for these sessions; you can have just belayed, but it is useful to have experience of climbing e.g. bottom roping or top roping. - 1 Competence is defined as meeting the ABC climbing wall membership standard or similar: - can put on a harness and fit it safely - can tie into a harness correctly using either a rethreaded figure of eight knot with a minimum 10cm tail or a bowline (single or double) with a stopper knot - can belay, lower and secure a falling climbing safely using a belay device - can check that their climbing partner has put on their harness and tied in properly